VMware vSphere APIs: Array Integration (VAAI)

 When ATS was introduced for maintaining heartbeat “liveness” in vSphere 5.5U2, some issues arose.
 Some storage arrays returned ATS miscompares when the array was overloaded.
 In another scenario, reservations on the LUN on which the VMFS resided also caused ATS miscompares.
 In another case, the ATS “set” was correctly written to disk, but the array still returned a miscompare.

 In vSphere 6.5, there are new heuristics added so that when an ATS miscompare event is encountered, VMFS reads the on-disk heartbeat data and verifies it against the ATS “test” and “set” images.
 This check to see if there is actually a real miscompare.
-If the miscompare is real, then we do the same as before, which is to abort all the outstanding I/O. If the on-disk heartbeat data has not changed, then this is a false miscompare.
-In the event of a false miscompare, VMFS will not immediately abort IOs.
+If the miscompare is real, then we do the same as before, which is to cancel all the outstanding I/O. If the on-disk heartbeat data has not changed, then this is a false miscompare.
+In the event of a false miscompare, VMFS will not immediately cancled IOs.
 Instead, VMFS will now re-attempt the ATS heartbeat operation after a short interval (usually less than 100ms).

 XCOPY (Extended Copy)